icyBeRed/stpihkal/stpihkal/protocols/lovense.md

 ## Bluetooth Details

-Lovense toys use a serial-style RPC protocol over Bluetooth, with commands messages sent from the client and result messages sent from the toy.
+Lovense toys use a serial-style RPC protocol over Bluetooth, with command messages sent from the client and response messages sent from the toy.
 Messages are terminated by `;` semicolons.
-Supported commands will always recieve one or more results, unless that command itself is to disconnect/shut down the toy.
+Valid commands will always recieve at least one response, unless that command itself shuts down the toy first.

+Depending on the model and firmware versions, valid commands that do not have meaningful return value will respond with either the string `OK` or the original command string, while invalid commands will respond with either `ERR` or `UNKNOWN,` followed by the original command string.

-Here is an example session (with whitespace added to indicate sender/reciever).
+Here is an example session, with whitespace added to distinguish transmitter and reciever.

 ```
 DeviceType;